LDSSA/ds-prep-course-2021/README.md

 **Note:** If you already have a Github account and you happen to have 2FA enabled, you need an extra step and simply inputting your password will not work.
 In this case, you can go to https://github.com/settings/tokens, click on `Generate new token`.
 You can give it a name in the note field, such as `ldsa-token`.
 Then select `repo` in the scopes and click on `Generate token`.
 You will be prompted with a code that you should save (you will not be able to see it again after leaving that window).
 Now use this code instead of your password when cloning your repo.

-**Note:** _By August 13, 2021, the username+password authentication [will no longer be supported](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/)._
+_Remember that by August 13, 2021, the username+password authentication [will no longer be supported](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/)._

 <br>